thepieterdc/audiorename/README.md

-# mp3rename
+# audiorename
-Cross-platform application to rename MP3 files based on their ID3 tags.
-Files will be renamed to the following format: ```Artist - Title.mp3```
+Cross-platform application to rename audio files based on their metatags.
+Files will be renamed to the following format: ```Artist - Title.extension```

 ## Installation
 Java 8 or higher is required.